2004 United States presidential election in Kansas: Polling

 Bush won every single pre-election poll, and won each by a double-digit margin of victory and with at least 56% of the vote.
 The final 3 polls averaged Bush leading 58% to 37% for Kerry and 3% for Nader.

 Fundraising

 Bush raised $980,035.
 Kerry raised $387,484.

 Advertising and visits

 Neither presidential candidate advertised or visited this state.
 However, John Edwards visited the city of Lawrence in Douglas County briefly.

 Analysis

 Apart from its flirtation with William Jennings Bryan and Woodrow Wilson, Kansas has always been a Republican stronghold at the presidential level, voting for GOP nominees in all but seven elections since statehood.
-The last Democratic presidential nominee to carry the Sunflower State was Lyndon B. Johnson in his landslide in 1964.
+The last Democratic presidential nominee to carry Kansas was Lyndon B. Johnson in his landslide in 1964.
 A combination of rural counties embedded with deep pockets of evangelical Christianity/social conservatism and moderate, fiscally conservative residents in Johnson County, Kansas nearly always votes Republican.